technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 01/Lab01.md

 2. In the **What do you want to do?** field, enter the following text and then select **Update.**

-    **Add a new multiple-choice question to prompt the user if the details are correct with two options Yes or No**
+    !!**Add a new multiple-choice question to prompt the user if the details are correct with two options Yes or No**!!

     ![](./media/image74.png)